-In order to avoid conflict with other horse rides and for the safety of other visitors and stock, all horseback riding must be coordinated with Canyon Trail rides prior to entering the park.
-Contact Canyon Trail Rides at 435-679-8665 to coordinate your ride.
+In order to avoid conflict with other horse riders and for the safety of other visitors and stock, all private horseback riding must be scheduled for a specific date and time prior to entering the park.

 All park visitors are required to pay a park entrance fee or present a valid pass upon entering the park.
 There is no additional fee to ride your own horse at Bryce Canyon.
 The NPS is evaluating the use of an online reservation system in the future, which may include a fee.